Deals on donations

 Even when gas prices are going up, driving across town to save a few cents doesn't make much sense.
 But if you're driving for your summer vacation, pay attention to state lines.
 The federal gas tax of 18.4 cents per gallon hasn't changed since 1993, but state gas taxes vary.
 Sometimes there's a big difference in gas taxes in neighboring states.
 If you're traveling south, for example, put your car on cruise control through North Carolina, where gas is taxed at 36.5 cents per gallon, and fill 'er up in South Carolina, which has a gas tax of 20.8 cents.
 In the Middle Atlantic, gas up in Delaware, which charges 23 cents per gallon, before you cross into Pennsylvania, where gas is taxed at 58.7 cents—the highest in the U.S. In Arizona, gas is taxed at 19 cents per gallon, so fuel up before you hit California, which tacks on a gas tax of 55.2 cents per gallon—the second-highest in the U.S.

 The cost of attending college usually moves in one direction: up.
 But in recent years, dozens of colleges and universities—mostly small and midsize private institutions—have slashed the price of tuition.
-For example, Albright College, Elizabethtown College, Elmira College and St. John's College announced sizable tuition cuts for the upcoming 2019–20 academic year.
+For example, Albright College (opens in new tab), Elizabethtown College (opens in new tab), Elmira College (opens in new tab) and St. John's College (opens in new tab) announced sizable tuition cuts for the upcoming 2019–20 academic year.

 Lowering sticker prices may not make colleges more affordable for your family.
 Often, the reduced prices are close to what many students were already paying after factoring in financial aid.
 Also, tuition cuts usually come with a decrease in the school's financial aid, so students who receive generous aid awards may see little change in the net price.
 Families paying full freight and students who qualify for very little aid will see larger savings.